nojsja/electron-re/README.md

   myService.connected().then(() => {
     // open devtools in dev mode for debugging if (isInDev) myService.openDevTools();
-    // send data to a service - like the build-in ipcMain.send MessageChannel.send('app', 'channel1', { value: 'test1' });
+    MessageChannel.send('app', 'channel1', { value: 'test1' });
-    // send data to a service and return a Promise - extension method MessageChannel.invoke('app', 'channel2', { value: 'test1' }).then((response) => {
+    MessageChannel.invoke('app', 'channel2', { value: 'test1' }).then((response) => {
       console.log(response);
     });

-    // listen a channel, same as ipcMain.on MessageChannel.on('channel3', (event, response) => {
+    MessageChannel.on('channel3', (event, response) => {
       console.log(response);
     });

-    // handle a channel signal, same as ipcMain.handle
-    // you can return data directly or return a Promise instance MessageChannel.handle('channel4', (event, response) => {
+    MessageChannel.handle('channel4', (event, response) => {
       console.log(response);
       return { res: 'channel4-res' };